mayerg0/facial_expression_live/README.md

 # Live facial expression analysis using a Convolutional Neural Network
 Live facial expression analysis using a CNN built in tensorflow.keras

+Once installed, this app will try to predict your facial expressions in real time through your webcam!

 # Installation
 `cd \path\to\Project\`